We will reply to your message within an hour.

 Made of an abrasion-resistant carbide designed for turning cast iron, these inserts will last longer than inserts for multiple materials.

 These inserts are made with a black alumina ceramic on the cutting edges.
-Compared to carbide inserts, ceramic lasts longer in hardened-steel tooling applications because it is chemically inert and has better heat resistance.
+Compared to carbide inserts, ceramic lasts longer in hardened-steel and cast iron tooling applications because it is chemically inert and has better heat resistance.

 Resisting wear and fractures when cutting hardened steel, these cubic boron nitride inserts last longer than carbide inserts.